 There is an old saying – “Rome wasn’t built in a day.”
 The same applies to your Shopify store.
 When starting an eCommerce business on Shopify, there is one key component that can increase your chances of success.
 It is making your online store visible to your customers.
 If your potential customers don’t stumble upon your store while researching on the internet, you don’t even stand a chance to thrive among the other dropshippers.

 This is where the SEO industry comes into the picture.
 It’s the thing that, if you do it right, will help you to stand out from the crowd.
 SEO is very important for eCommerce, as much as for any other industry.
 The Business Research Company has reported that the value of the SEO industry will reach up to $77.6 billion by 2023 which further proves the industry’s popularity.
 It means that more and more businesses are starting to realize the importance of SEO and are putting more effort into optimizing their websites.

 Introduction to SEO

 Let’s start with the basic definition of SEO.
-All the results you see in SERPs, search engines are basically “serving” to you based on several different factors.
+In all the results you see in SERPs, search engines are basically “serving” you based on several different factors.
 SEO or Search Engine Optimization is the umbrella term that brings all of these factors together.
-If we present them in Maslow’s Hierarchy of Needs Model, starting from the bottom and above, we would have indexability and crawlability, relevant and compelling content, keyword optimization, link building.
+If we present them in Maslow’s Hierarchy of Needs Model, starting from the bottom and above, we would have indexability and crawlability, relevant and compelling content, keyword optimization, and link building.
 All in all, these factors can contribute to increasing the quality and quantity of your store’s traffic.
 Finally, it will result in ranking higher in search results.